When we interviewed some ex-clients they gave us some brilliant quotes that...

 The court will be able to tell you if the claim number is real and give you details of the creditor and amount owed.
 They should also be able to tell you if bailiffs have been instructed.

 If in doubt, do a Google search on the caller’s phone number.
-Quite often, when people are cold-called by marketers or suspected scammers, they’ll post the number on forums such as Who Called Me.
+Quite often, other people who’ve been scammed by cold callers will post the number on forums such as Who Called Me.
 They’ll also post some notes about what happened on the call, such as if they were asked for money, or if the caller mentioned a company name.

 Are there any other scams I should be aware of?